GaoLabXDU/HiSV/README.md

 ```

 # Usage
 HiSV requires two input files, a tumor Hi-C data and a reference length file.
-HISV supports three types of Hi-C data as input including matrix file, bam file and fastq file.
-When Hi-C data are fastq files, you can use the shell script fastqtobam.sh to generate bam file.
+HISV supports five types of Hi-C data as input including matrix file, bam file, .cool file, .hic file and fastq file.
+When Hi-C data is a bam file, .cool file, or hic file, you can use the script ``hiccovert.py`` to generate matrix file.
+When Hi-C data are fastq files, you can use the shell script ``fastqtobam.sh`` to generate bam file.
 This step requires the installation of BWA-MEM(https://github.com/lh3/bwa) and HiCExplorer(https://github.com/deeptools/HiCExplorer).
 HiSV results consist of two files including intra-chromosomal SV events and inter-chromosomal translocation events.

 ## Ruuning command
 ```